Get in touch with our experts to find out the possibilities daily truth data holds for your organization.

 By contrast, synthetic aperture radar technology (SAR) can provide us with reliable situational awareness about what is happening, day or night, through clouds, smoke, and electricity blackouts - whatever the conditions on the ground.

-Hurricane Ian is set to be one of the costliest US catastrophe events on record, with projections that the storm could cost insurers up to $57 billion and the National Flood Insurance Program up to $10 billion.
+Hurricane Ian was one of the costliest US catastrophe events on record, with projections that the storm could cost insurers up to $57 billion and the National Flood Insurance Program up to $10 billion.
 It has been described as Southwest Florida's 'Hurricane Andrew', another reminder that a monster event can occur in an otherwise relatively quiet North Atlantic storm season.

 When the hurricane began barreling towards the southwest coast of Florida overnight on Tuesday, 27 September, and into the early morning of Wednesday, 28 September, our SAR data really showed its worth.
 We posted regular status updates on our Twitter channel and informed our key stakeholders - including disaster response agencies and insurers - on where the storm was heading and what to expect.